Scientific Reasoning

 Scientific Reasoning Practice Questions

 2. A researcher is studying the effects of a new drug on the growth of bacteria.
-They inoculate 15 petri dishes with the same strain of bacteria and expose them to different concentrations of the drug.
+They inoculate 10 petri dishes with the same strain of bacteria and expose them to different concentrations of the drug.
 After 24 hours, they measure the diameter of the bacterial colonies in each dish.
-The researcher wants to determine if there is a statistically significant difference in the diameter of the bacterial colonies between the different drug concentrations.
-Which statistical test would be most appropriate for the researcher to use?
+The researcher wants to determine if there is a correlation between the drug concentration and the diameter of the bacterial colonies.
+Which statistical analysis would be most appropriate for the researcher to use?

 T-test